j-vseg/portfolio/PWA/README.md

 - Be able to get weather information with your location
 - Be able to get weather information from our cities
-- Be able to send push notification when it is about to rain or snow
+- Be able to send push notifications when it is about to rain or snow